 - I keep three sugar buckets in my pantry with a Gamma twist lid which makes them easier to open and close.

 - White sugar: I store 25 lbs. in a 5-gallon food grade bucket lined with a Mylar bag.
 You could line your bucket with a food grade bucket liner.
-Years ago, my sugar bucket cracked so I’m more prepared now.
+Years ago, my sugar bucket cracked so now I’m more prepared.

 - Brown Sugar and Powdered Sugar: I store 10 to 12 x 2-lb. bags of each in 5-gallon buckets.
 Buying smaller brown sugar bags helps it stay soft.